TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx.md

 Theirs 1 Scene releaser that do bring out quality releases `-deflate/-inflate`.

 !!! info

     Keep in mind this list will be a constant work in progress because I will be updating it when it's needed.

     So best to set a notification for updates for this page.

-!!! tip "Update"
+??? tip "Updates"

     A large portion of Amazon WEB-DLs in the last week have only had 192Kbps DD+5.1, because that's all Amazon made available initially.
     The proper 640Kbps DD+5.1 audio might appear a few hours later or a few months, but when they get updated the episodes will be REPACKED.

     I decided to redo the Release Profile to make it easier for for me and the end user to update/manage the Release Profile, I decided not to add the scene groups anymore (and also removing the current ones).
 Why ?
 Lately I noticed allot of popup scene releases meaning we need to update often.

     With this it also means all scene and (yet) unknown groups will be getting a score of `0` and not `-50`.

     I will still keep a eye on them and add the Low Quality Groups to the `-100` score and when I find a new P2P group I will add them, resulting in less updates and a more accurate upgrade.

 ------